drowe67/radae/README.md

 1. Installation section
 1. Inference section
-1. If you would like to transmit/receive test files over real HF channels: Over the Air/Over the Cable (OTA/OTC)
+1. If you would like to transmit/receive test files over HF radios: Over the Air/Over the Cable (OTA/OTC)

 # Attributions and License